vuillaut/techradar/Readme.md

-# AOE Technology Radar - Content
+# EVERSE Technology Radar - Content

-This is the location of AOE techradar content - published under: https://www.aoe.com/techradar/
+This is the location of EVERSE techradar content - published under:

 If you want to build your own techradar you may want to have a look at https://github.com/AOEpeople/aoe_technology_radar instead.